ieeeupsb/workshop_ESP8266/content/ex2.md

 The only thing the function REQUIRES is a <code>server.send()</code> function call.

-This functions first argument is the [HTTP response code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) to send when a client connects to the webpage.
+This function's first argument is the [HTTP response code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) to send when a client connects to the webpage.

 The second is the type of content in the page:
  * text/plain